mrmartineau/notes.zander.wtf/README.md

     Code Notes
   </h1>

+<h2>Notes on code, TILs, my digital garden.
+By Zander Martineau</h2>

-> This is a new version of my notes site ([notes.zander.wtf](https://notes.zander.wtf)) built with [Eleventy](https://www.11ty.dev/).
+> This is a new version of my old notes site ([notes.zander.wtf](https://notes.zander.wtf)) built with [Eleventy](https://www.11ty.dev/).
 Soon, the old one will be archived and the domain transferred to this one.

 </div>